The 40+ Food Code: Cracking the Nutrition Secrets Your Younger Self Never Needed

 Metabolic Flexibility

-The ability to efficiently utilize both carbohydrates and fats as fuel sources
+The ability to efficiently utilise both carbohydrates and fats as fuel sources

 Enhanced through strategic carbohydrate manipulation (not elimination)